yvens47/localYoories/google/README.md

 );
 ```

+### How do I set a field to null? ###

+The library strips out nulls from the objects sent to the Google APIs as its the default value of all of the uninitialised properties.
+To work around this, set the field you want to null to Google_Model::NULL_VALUE.
+This is a placeholder that will be replaced with a true null when sent over the wire.

 ## Notes For Distributors ##

 To avoid clashes with the autoloader, its best to update the function inside autoload.php to `google_api_php_client_autoload_MyProject`.

 ## Code Quality ##

+Run the PHPUnit tests with PHPUnit.
+You can configure and API key and token in BaseTest.php to run all calls, but this will require some setup on the Google Developer Console.

+    phpunit tests/

 Copy the ruleset.xml in style/ into a new directory named GAPI/ in your
 /usr/share/php/PHP/CodeSniffer/Standards (or appropriate equivalent directory),